koernerclaudia/todolist/README.md

 # todolist with jQuery

 A simple to do list built in jQuery.
+I have set up this project during my training with CareerFoundry.

 ## Built
 This app consists of